melezhik/finite-fields-raku/README.md

 When talking about modular arithmetics, there are at least three different words that come to mind:  "modular", "modulo" and "modulus".
 Here is what I chose.
-The name of the module (in the perl6 sense) is C<Modular>, as in "Modular arithmetic".
+The name of the module (in the perl6 sense) is 'Modular', as in "Modular arithmetic".
 I chose this because this module exports a bunch of stuff that are related to modular arithmetic, and I wanted to keep the name short, so I kept only the adjective.

-C<Modular> defines a class called C<Modulo>.
+'Modular' defines a class called 'Modulo'.
 The constructor takes two integers as argument:  a residue and a modulus, both of them being public instance variables.